neuroverse-fm/neuropilot/README.md

 ## Further Info

+### Credits

 This extension uses the [TypeScript/JavaScript SDK](https://github.com/AriesAlex/typescript-neuro-game-sdk) by [AriesAlex](https://github.com/AriesAlex).

+### Neuro's cursor

+Assuming the [Edit Active Document](vscode://settings/neuropilot.permission.editActiveDocument) permission isn't set to `Off`, Neuro gains her own cursor, indicated by the pink cursor in text documents.
+This cursor will only appear in files she has access to (which is affected by the `Allow Unsafe Paths` and `Include`/`Exclude` Patterns settings.) and you can also move the cursor yourself using the aforementioned `Move Neuro's Cursor Here` command.
+This allows her to work on the same file as the programmer but without having to rely on the normal cursor, which solves some problems relating to their respective actions.

+If you enable the [Cursor Follows Neuro](vscode://settings/neuropilot.cursorFollowsNeuro) setting, the normal cursor will automatically be moved to Neuro's cursor if she moves it.

 ### "Why is there a file named rce.ts in it???
 Is there an intentional RCE inside this extension???" <!-- had to add this just in case -->